jadounrahul/kartsnms/doc/Developing/Getting-Started.md

 Possible options:

 - A Linux computer, VM, or container
-- Another directory on your LibreNMS server
+- Another directory on your KartsNMS server
 - Windows Subsystem for Linux

 ### Set up your development git clone